COVID-19 Help for Residential and Commercial Renters

 - Temporary business closure

 Small businesses will be liable for back rent up to 180 days following the termination of the declared local emergency.
-Landlords must provide commercial tenants this form (English, Spanish, Chinese, Portuguese, Russian, Tagalog) notifying them of their rights under the ordinance.
+Landlords must provide commercial tenants this form notifying them of their rights under the ordinance.
+The form is available in English, Spanish, Simplified Chinese, Portuguese, Russian and Tagalog.

 Frequently Asked Questions about the emergency regulation are available here.